Philip Quast: Musical theatre

 Quast played the part of Javert on the Les Misérables Complete Symphonic Recording, and in Hey, Mr. Producer, a concert in honour of Sir Cameron Mackintosh.

 Though mainly a baritone, Quast has played some roles written for tenors, namely George (see above), Candide, and Archibald Craven in The Secret Garden.
 Although he is known for his serious roles, he has also performed comedic parts, such as his 2004 appearance as the pompous Miles Gloriosus in a limited run revival of A Funny Thing Happened on the Way to the Forum at the Royal National Theatre.

 Quast more recently played the supporting role of Juan Peron in Andrew Lloyd Webber's 2006 production of Evita at the Adelphi Theatre in London.
 He was nominated for an Olivier award for this role.
 In July 2007, Quast performed the role of Judge Turpin in a concert version of Sweeney Todd at London's Royal Festival Hall.

 He was most recently in the Menier Chocolate Factory production of Jerry Herman's La Cage aux Folles as Georges.
 Quast rejoined the cast of La Cage on 4 May 2009 with Roger Allam.
 Coincidentally, both actors have performed in the role of Javert in Les Misérables.
 From July 2010, he played Mr. Banks in the Australian premiere production of Mary Poppins at Melbourne's Her Majesty’s Theatre, a part Cameron Mackintosh offered to him in the bathroom of The Ivy in London.
 He won the 2010 Victorian Green Room Award (Melbourne's top theatre awards) for Best Supporting Actor in a Musical for his performance.
 He also won the 2011 Helpmann Award for Best Featured Actor in a Musical for Mary Poppins.

 In March 2014, New York audiences were treated to a special limited engagement of Sweeney Todd at Lincoln Center's Avery Fisher Hall.
 Quast, in his New York stage debut, performed as Judge Turpin, with Bryn Terfel as Sweeney Todd and Emma Thompson as Mrs. Lovett.
 The show was scheduled to be broadcast as part of Live at Lincoln Center's television special in September 2014.

+In July and August 2026, Quast joined the world concert tour of Les Misérables as The Bishop of Digne which included performing at Radio City Music Hall.
+In July 2026, he performed in an encore performance of the song "Stars" along fellow past and current Javert actors Jordan Donica, Bradley Jaden, and Jeremy Secomb after a performance of Les Misérables.